 APPARATUS

-Swarthmore’s Company 14 is proud to present to you information on our apparatus.
+Swarthmore Fire Company is proud to present to you information on our apparatus.

 The Swarthmore Fire and Protective Association (SF&PA) was organized in 1893 and incorporated in 1908 to fight fires and protect property in the Borough of Swarthmore.
 The first pieces of apparatus owned by the Association were a horse-drawn pumper and a horse-drawn ladder.
 The Association purchased its first motorized vehicle in 1914, an American LaFrance pumper, followed by a motorized aerial ladder truck in 1917.
-In April 1999, a new era for the Association began with the start of Basic Life Support (BLS) emergency medical service.
-This new service allowed the Association to expand and continue its mission of providing rapid an effective responses to fire and medical emergency needs of the community.
+In April 1999 the Association purchased an ambulance to provide Basic Life Support (BLS) emergency medical services to the community.
+In August of 2025 the Association expanded its emergency medical service program and began Advanced Life Support (ALS) services.
+This new service allowed the Association to expand and continue its mission of providing rapid and effective responses to fire and medical emergency needs of the community.

 Tower 14